Cricket’s Shorthand Course

 Your goal at this stage is for your hand to be comfortable with the building blocks in a variety of settings, not to build speed.
 That will come later.
 (Paraphrase of Leslie)

-Read the passage, if it exists, in the same way as before, then copy 4x using the 4-column method.
-Read, correct, and practice problem areas after each writing.
+Read the passage, if it exists, in the same way as before, then copy 4x using the Four Column Method (below).
+Read the entire sentence, then memorize a few words and write them.
+Practice problem areas as you go, then read the entire thing, make corrections and practice problem areas.

 If you do not have a sample to copy, you will have to make your own.
 Be extra careful checking it.

 Your hand will be unstable at first.
-(Leslie) Work only until you stop improving, then take a break.
+(Leslie) Work only until you stop improving, then take a break or do a different exercise.
 We can only improve so much each day, and working longer will not help.

 Accuracy and Perfection